<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2870/do-anarchists-believe-in-meritocracy</guid>
+<guid isPermaLink="true">https://anarchy101.org/22815/what-does-capitalism-rely-on</guid>

 </item>